Muffed punt, Robinson TD lift Commanders over Bears 12-7

 INJURIES:

-Bears: C Lucas Patrick (concussion protocol) was hurt blocking on a run early in the third quarter. … WR N’Keal Harry was a healthy scratch, potentially setting him up to make his Bears debut at New England on Oct.
+Bears: G Lucas Patrick (concussion protocol) was hurt blocking on a run early in the third quarter, but quickly returned to the game. … WR N’Keal Harry was a healthy scratch, potentially setting him up to make his Bears debut at New England on Oct.
 24. Harry, a first-round pick by the Patriots in 2019, was acquired from New England in July and suffered an ankle injury in training camp that required surgery.

 UP NEXT